 Hope for a Change from UHF Channel 24 to VHF Channel 10

 The changing allocation situation was sending shock waves throughout the region.
-The possibility of adding channel 2 to Terre Haute, Indiana, and a possible reassignment of channel 10 brought about a flurry of applications for the allocation for areas cities like Lafayette, Indiana, by WFAM-TV.
+The possibility of adding channel 2 to Terre Haute, Indiana, and a possible reassignment of channel 10 prompted WFAM-TV to submit a flurry of applications for areas like Lafayette, Indiana, for allocation.

-WDAN-TV applied for the channel to be shifted to Danville, Illinois, with an application filed in late March of 1958.
-I'm not sure of the reasons for the denial of the allocation move of channel 10 to Danville, but the move to Danville made at least some sense.
-The location of Danville allowed for no reception of any UHF stations other than WDAN-TV.
+WDAN-TV applied to shift the channel to Danville, Illinois, with an application filed in late March 1958.
+I'm not sure of the reasons for denying the channel 10 allocation move to Danville, but the move to Danville made at least some sense.
+The location of Danville prevented the reception of any UHF stations other than WDAN-TV.
 The move of the Danville station to VHF would have certainly placed the station on equal par with WCIA, at least as far as accessibility for the region's viewers.
-Unfortunately, the FCC shot down the WDAN-TV, Danville application and the request by Lafayette's WFAM-TV in early 1959.
+Unfortunately, the FCC shot down the WDAN-TV, Danville, application and Lafayette's WFAM-TV request in early 1959.

-WFAM-TV was in a similar situation as WDAN-TV.
-It also was the only UHF station receivable in the Lafayette, Indiana market located on the fringe of the Indianapolis market, home to VHF television stations.
+WFAM-TV was in a similar situation to WDAN-TV.
+It was also the only UHF station receivable in the Lafayette, Indiana market, located on the fringe of the Indianapolis market, home to VHF television stations.

 Livesay Broadcasting Company of Mattoon would also apply for channel 10 in June 1958.
-The FCC rejection of all of the petitions from Danville, Lafayette, and Mattoon allowed the channel 10 allocations to remain in Terre Haute.
-In contrast, the application for the move of WTHI-TV to channel 2 was rejected by the FCC.
-The allocation for channel 2 was left open for other applicants after the allocation of another channel 2 was assigned to St. Louis.
+The FCC's rejection of all petitions from Danville, Lafayette, and Mattoon allowed the channel 10 allocations to remain in Terre Haute.
+In contrast, the FCC rejected the application to move WTHI-TV to channel 2.
+The channel 2 allocation was left open for other applicants after it was assigned to St. Louis.
 Channel 2 would eventually be the home of WTWO, the NBC affiliate in Terre Haute.

-ABC's "77 Sunset Strip" boasted a cast of youthful and attractive actors, many of whom were previously unknown and cost-effective.
-Produced by Warner Brothers, the detective show was a smashing hit, ranking in the top 20 during its inaugural year.
-Those interested in catching a glimpse of the show's stars can watch a video on YouTube.
+ABC's "77 Sunset Strip" featured a cast of youthful, attractive actors, many of whom were previously unknown and cost-effective.
+Produced by Warner Bros., the detective show was a smashing hit, ranking in the top 20 during its inaugural year.
+Those interested in catching a glimpse of the show's stars can watch a YouTube video.

 "The Rifleman" was one of many westerns seen on ABC with quite a few on the networks as well.
 This particular episode aired on September 30, 1958, on WDAN-TV.